 In addition to the Riverwalk and Alamo, there are many other attractions to experience while in San Antonio.
 Two popular ones that I recommend are Sea World San Antonio and the Historic Market Square.

 Historic Market Square is located just a few blocks from the Riverwalk.
-The Market is the largest Mexican market located outside of Mexico.
+The Market is the largest Mexican market outside of Mexico.
 At this indoor mall, you will find over 100 local shops and kiosks, featuring the sights and tastes of Old Mexico.
 Also at Market Square, you will find some very authentic Mexican food.
 The most famous restaurant at Market Square is Mi Tierra, which is open 365 days a year.
-It is definitely worth the walk over to experience the market for yourself.
+It is definitely worth the walk to experience the market for yourself.